Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Cliffhanger offers climbing opportunities for all levels and courses for children, beginners, experienced climbers and for people wanting to climb real rocks outdoors in nature.

-A day pass at Cliffhanger costs about $19, or $18 for just the bouldering area, or auto belaying including gear for $25.
-A 1-month pass is about $100 and an annual pass around $700.
+A day pass at Cliffhanger costs about $20, or $17 for just the bouldering area (in off-peak hours), or auto belaying including gear for $25.
+A 1-month pass is about $110 and an annual pass around $700.
 All prices are plus GST, and equipment like shoes, chalk, harnesses and belay devices can be rented for between $1 and $5 each.

 For more information click Cliffhanger Vancouver.